Reds vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt, Jonathan India and others are available when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday (first pitch at 6:40 PM ET).
+Those looking to place a player prop wager can find odds on Paul Goldschmidt, Jonathan India and others in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!